 The Tanium Deploy Predefined Package Gallery is a collection of software packages that you can use to distribute software package templates.
 These templates include all of the required information for you to import and deploy third-party software.
+The Predefined Package Gallery is updated hourly.
 For a list of packages in the Predefined Package Gallery, see Reference: Predefined Package Gallery.

 For more information, see Import a software package from the Predefined Package Gallery.